On Derivative Notation, Part 1: The Problems

 In this post, I want to present a selection of issues I’ve encountered.
 I will intentionally rely on your pre-existing knowledge to interpret notation like and and so on, since part of the issue is how mechanically and ritualistically we treat these symbols.
 Depending on your background, some of these issues may seem more or less problematic.
 The goal here is simply to confront you with all of the confusion at once, since it’s unlikely that you can reconcile all of these problems with your internal model of the derivative unless your notational abuse Elo is above maybe 1600, or you’ve thought carefully about the issue.

 Is a fraction?
-Let’s get this one out of the way.
+Let’s get this one out of the way, because it is the most elementary of these and, in the end, the least of them; the question that really festers is the one I opened with, what the in even is.
 Everyone’s heard it, and most of you probably know the origin story for this notation and why it looks like a fraction.
 The answer is, well, kind of.
 It’s not really a fraction, but you can get uncomfortably far treating it as such, until you run into a “paradox” like the following.

 Suppose we have three variables , , and subject to a constraint, so that only two of them can vary independently.
 For concreteness, say .
 If we treat the partial derivatives as fractions, then we might expect to find an identity like